MicrosoftDocs/content-templates/templates/org/aac/aac-industry-architecture-solution.md

 ms.topic: conceptual
 ---

-# Industry solution overview

-## Industry overview

-## Azure support for <Industry>

-## Common challenges with <Industry> solution
+# Architecture for <Industry> solution

+This document is for the architecture of the system.
+Please see summaries of each of the 4 listed sections here: https://review.docs.microsoft.com/en-us/help/contribute/architecture-center/templates/reference-architecture-templates?branch=main

-## Recommended approach
+## Intent

-This section should have a table containing links to other articles:

-Design Principles

-Architecture
+## Architecture

-Design Areas

-## Example solution for <Industry> - link to RI
+## Components

+## Workflow